|Oracle® Database Globalization Support Guide

 \x00e4.
 Click OK.

-After you have defined a new language, territory, character set, or linguistic sort, generate new NLB files from the NLT files as follows.
+After you have defined a new language, territory, character set, or linguistic sort, generate new NLB files from the NLT files.

 As the user who owns the files (typically user